PabloGBarcelo/scrapper-ironhack-v2/README.md

 # scrapper-ironhack-v2
-New version to scrap Ironhack Course Website
+New version (a bit hacky) to scrap Ironhack Course Website

 Example of how to scrap Ironhack website - Only for student purposes